 "I can’t imagine anything else in life that would bring me such reward or satisfaction!
-I truly believe that anyone who puts in the time and effort to practice can succeed with informed principles of teaching."
+I truly believe that anyone who puts in the time and effort to practice can succeed with informed teaching principles."

 Growing up with a keen interest in the performing arts and the sound of the piano being played at home, Kate began playing at the age of 6 and was inspired to pursue music at tertiary level where she graduated with a Bachelor of Music (BMus) from UNSW and also holds an Associate Diploma in Pianoforte from Trinity College of London.